Frequently Asked Questions

 Q: Do you have standard pricing?

-A: Standard parts have standard pricing per the Store, adjusted for any customization.
-Many variables affect pricing for new designs so we can typically get a custom project cost back to you within 1-2 days.
+A: Standard parts have standard pricing per the Store.
+For custom components costs are calculated based on many geometric variables, we can typically get a custom project cost back to you within 1-2 days, quicker for more simple geometries.

 Q: What types of connections do you support?

-Q: Can you print other conformations other than microfluidic chips?
+Q: Can you print other conformations besides microfluidic chips?

-A: Absolutely, typically we specialise in microfluid channels, but various projects have seen us use our printers (and the rest of our engineering workshop) to make a variety of parts such as (XXXXX) to fully support client projects.
+A: Absolutely, typically we specialise in microfluid channels, but various projects have seen us use our printers (and the rest of our engineering workshop) to make a variety of parts to fully support client projects.

-Q: Can I add sensors or other componants to my project?
+Q: Can I add sensors or other components to my project?

 A: You can, we can support a wide variety of components, get in touch to discuss with us.